U.N. aid chief 'relatively optimistic' on Black Sea grain deal | Headlines

 Under the July 22 agreement, Ukraine was able to restart its Black Sea grain and fertilizer exports, which had stalled when Russia invaded its neighbor on Feb.
 24. The Ukraine export deal was initially agreed for 120 days.
 "We are keen to see that renewed promptly, now.
 It's important for the market.
 It's important for just continuity.
 And I'm still relatively optimistic that we're going to get that.
 We're working hard," Griffiths told reporters.

-He said the deal had brought down prices, boosted export quantities and improved confidence, adding that the deal was "doing what we negotiated, and I don't think anybody need have any doubt about that."
+He said the deal had brought down prices, boosted export quantities and improved confidence, adding that it was "doing what we negotiated, and I don't think anybody need have any doubt about that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)